adrienTchounkeu/bmat-report-isrcs/README.rst

     git clone "https://github.com/adrienTchounkeu/bmat-report-isrcs.git"

-You can also download the project by clinking the link `bmat-report-isrcs <https://github.com/adrienTchounkeu/bmat-report-isrcs.git>`_
+You can also download the project by clicking the link `bmat-report-isrcs <https://github.com/adrienTchounkeu/bmat-report-isrcs.git>`_

 Install Dependencies